Autodesk/synthesis/installer/Windows/README.md

 ### NSIS FAQ:

-Q: Will I need admin privlages to run the installer?
+Q: Will I need admin privileges to run the installer?

 A: Yup.